-HP makes Open webOS official, complete version 1.0 expected in SeptemberAlex Wagner - Senior News Editor
+HP makes Open webOS official, complete version 1.0 expected in SeptemberAlex Wagner - Deputy Managing Editor, News Desk

 A little over a month ago, HP ended months of rumors claiming that it may be selling or licensing webOS by announcing plans to open source the software that it had bought along with Palm.
 Today the company finally detailed exactly how it intends to go about the process.
 Starting this month, HP will be releasing bits and pieces of webOS to the world, with the project expected to be completed by September.
 The final product will be known as Open webOS 1.0.